splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 To deploy the .NET agent in Kubernetes, follow these steps:

 #.
-Create a Docker image useing the instructions for creating a NuGet package for Linux or Windows.
+Build a Docker image by following the instructions for configuring instrumentation with the NuGet package for Linux or Windows.
    Refer to :ref:`otel-dotnet-nuget-pkg`.

 #.
 Modify the Entrypoint to adjust it to call the appropriate script based on your operating system: